In a market flooded with cheap VPN services that over-promise and under-deliver, Zoog VPN is a breath of fresh air.

 Even the walkthrough on the Zoog VPN website couldn’t unblock it for us on desktop.
 On Android, though, access worked seamlessly once we turned on Zoog VPN Shadowing obfuscation.

 One of the nicer perks of the Zoog VPN app is that it tells you exactly which servers allow torrenting/P2P, so you can torrent away without worrying about your account being suspended.
 Neither of the two Australian servers permit it, though.

 Zoog VPN doesn’t provide anything out of the ordinary when it comes to protocols and security features, but it offers enough for most users.

-Zoog VPN does have a VPN kill switch but it isn’t enabled automatically either – you’ll want to turn that on to prevent your IP from being exposed should the VPN’s connection drop.
+Zoog VPN does have a VPN kill switch, which prevents your IP from being exposed should the VPN’s connection drop.

 We were pleased to note that Zoog VPN passed all of our leak tests, though, meaning there’s minimal risk of you being identified.

 It’s hard to say for sure whether Zoog VPN can be used to consistently bypass internet censors in China.

 That said, the Windows and Android VPN apps do have Zoog VPN Shadowing – an extra obfuscation tool designed to make VPN traffic look like normal internet traffic in order to help you beat censorship blocks.

 It’s a promising sign, and will almost certainly do the trick in slightly less heavily censored countries like Russia and the UAE, but it’s a fairly recent development and we can’t be sure that it works reliably in China yet.
 For now, we recommend you use an effective VPN service like ExpressVPN.